MariloyH/BikeSharing/README.md

 To answer this questions, I analized the data with Tableau, taking advantage of its ploting options, combining the results and presented it  as a Tableau Story.

+# Results

+The Tableau Story can be consulted here:

-#NYC Citi Bikes Start Locations
+## NYC Citi Bikes Start Locations
+This map show us the station points distribution in NYC, where we can see that the most popular stations are near points of interest, office buildings, school, etc.
 <img width="660" alt="Start locations" src="https://user-images.githubusercontent.com/102195803/177906473-72c92b51-a832-477e-8fd4-6748ed606d39.png">

 ## Checkout times for users.